 Data Import from Google Drive to Salesforce

 Fast and safe data exchange is an important process for businesses.
-With automated data import you can avoid human errors and exchange data in a few clicks.
-Apart from Backup Skyvia, you can load data in the opposite way, from Google Drive to Salesforce.
+With automated data import, you can avoid human errors and exchange data in a few clicks.
+In addition to Backup Skyvia, you can load data in the opposite direction, from Google Drive to Salesforce.

 To do that, you will need Import integration.
-Skyvia will open the Google Drive file, extract the data, and load this data to the needed object in Salesforce.
+Skyvia will open the Google Drive file, extract the data, and load it into the required Salesforce object.

 To set up the Import integration, perform the following steps.